 Templates are pre-designed checkout pages that you can utilize to make your checkout page quickly.
 The theme predefines your WooCommerce checkout template.
 But that doesn’t mean you can’t change it.
 You need to fit your template with your business and brand.
 You can find templates in the WooCommerce Theme Store and change your checkout page in several ways:

 - Removing or changing the order of the checkout page fields

 - Highlight checkout button

-- Product information: including product photo, quantity (replaceable on checkout age), final price, product features (color, size, type, etc.).
+- Product information: including product photo, quantity (replaceable on checkout age), final price, and product features (color, size, type, etc.).

-- Information fields *: Name, phone number or email address, shipping address and postcode (only for physical products)
+- Information fields *: Name, phone number or email address, shipping address, and postcode (only for physical products)

 - Payment method: at least three common methods!
 And it is a good idea to include a picture of a credit card beside payment options.

 - Money-back guarantee